Ending Stories We Write

 Those reasons?

-• The story was too short and the author added more text to it
+• The story was too short and the author added more text to it to fill it out.
+Padding was more important than crafting an end

-The: “No Closure Endings For Me” author
+The: “No Conventional Endings For Me” author

 What about the: “Readers Don’t Actually Look For Closureauthor?